Sangharakshita: Contributions and legacy

+Sangharakshita has sometimes been criticised for his views on sex and gender.
+Though he considers women and men equally capable of Enlightenment and ordained them equally right from the start, he has also said he had "tentatively reached the conclusion that the spiritual life is more difficult for women because they are less able than men to envisage...something purely transcendental..."

+Sangharakshita and the FWBO were known for questioning traditional family structures, including encouraging members to join same-sex communities.
+Sangharakshita also criticised heterosexual nuclear relationships for causing neuroticism and being overly restrictive.
+The FWBO has been accused of encouraging heterosexual men to engage in sexual relationships with other men in the 1970s and 1980s, in order to get over their fear of intimacy with their male peers and obtain spiritual growth.
+The organisation has sometimes been described as a cult.

 Including compilations of his talks, Sangharakshita has authored more than 60 books.
 Meanwhile, the Triratna Buddhist Community, which he founded as the FWBO, has been described as "perhaps the most successful attempt to create an ecumenical international Buddhist organization".
 The community is one of the three largest Buddhist movements in Britain, and has a presence in Europe, the Americas, Asia, and Africa.
-More than a fifth of all Order members, as of 2006, were in India, where Dr. Ambedkar's mission to convert dalits to Buddhism continues.
+More than a fifth of all Order members, as of 2006, were in India, where Dr. Ambedkar's mission to convert Dalits to Buddhism continues.
 Martin Baumann, a scholar of Buddhism, has estimated that there are 100,000 people worldwide who are affiliated with the Triratna Buddhist Community.

 For Buddhologist Francis Brassard, Sangharakshita's major contribution is "without doubt his attempt to translate the ideas and practices of [Buddhism] into Western languages."
-The non-denominational nature of the Triratna Buddhist Community, its equal ordination for both men and women, and its evolution of new forms of shared practice, such as what it calls team-based right livelihood projects, have been cited as examples of such "translation", and also as the creation of a "Buddhist society in miniature within the Western, industrialized world".
+The non-denominational nature of the Triratna Buddhist Community, its equal ordination for both men and women, and its evolution of new forms of shared practice, such as what it calls "team-based right livelihood projects", have been cited as examples of such translation, and also as the creation of a "Buddhist society in miniature within the Western, industrialized world".
 For Martin Baumann, the Triratna Buddhist Community serves as proof that "Western concepts, such as a capitalistic work ethos, ecological considerations, and a social-reformist perspective, can be integrated into the Buddhist tradition".